[February 23, 2021]: COVID & Title IX Amnesty Clarification

 What is Title IX?

 Title IX of the Education Amendments of 1972 protects individuals from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.
 Title IX states:

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
-20 USC §1681
+(20 USC 1681).

-Reed College is committed to maintaining environments that enable a free and diverse community in which all members can participate free from discrimination on the basis of sex: the Title IX Policy, and the Discriminatory Harassment and Sexual Misconduct Policy (DHSM).
-This policy details and explicitly prohibits specific forms of harassment and encourages the reporting of these prohibited behaviors.
-Reed College will work to prevent prohibited behaviors, to mitigate the risk of their recurrence, and to correct any discriminatory effects on a Complainant or others.
+Reed has two policies governing discrimination on the basis of sex: the Title IX Policy, and the Discriminatory Harassment and Sexual Misconduct Policy (DHSM).
+These policies detail and explicitly prohibit specific forms of harassment and encourage the reporting of these prohibited behaviors.
+Reed College will work to prevent prohibited behaviors, to take steps to reduce the risk of their recurrence, and to correct any discriminatory effects on a complainant or others.

 Title IX Coordinator

 Chris Toutain serves as Reed's Title IX Coordinator and in that role oversees and provides leadership for the activities related to Title IX compliance, training, investigations, enforcement, response, and reporting.